MirrorNetworking/Mirror/doc/Articles/Guides/GameObjects/Lifecycle.md

 }
 ```

-You can also simply drag the `OnStartServer` method in the <xref:Mirror.NetworkIdentity> event in the inspector.
+You can also simply drag your `OnStartServer` method in the <xref:Mirror.NetworkIdentity.OnStartServer> event in the inspector.

 During the spawn a message will be sent to all the clients telling them to spawn the object.
 The message
 will include all the data in [SyncVars](../Sync/SyncVars.md), [SyncLists](../Sync/SyncLists.md), [SyncSet](../Sync/SyncHashSet.md), [SyncDictionary](../Sync/SyncDictionary.md)